skip to main |

 On the far side of the schooner I see my father.
 He's in discussion with able seaman Jones, whom I recognise for his thatch of thick curly black hair and twitchy hand movements.
 My father’s expression is both empathy and concern.
 He’s not yet seen me.

+Now is as good a time as any to approach.
 There’s nothing to be gained in running away.
 His words, not mine.

 A familiar waft of floral perfume stops me in my tracks.
 Before I can hide, an exaggerated cough brings me about and I’m face-to-face with number two on my list, twirling a damned parasol, Miss Celeste Burroughs.
 I step backward and feel my foot plunge into the pail of water.
 Perfect.